Ss-wW/hello-world/README.md

 # hello-world
 Helllo world.
 GitHub guides.

 I am learning to use Github.
+This is called "the GitHub Flow".

 Now I know that I can create many repositories.
 A repository seems like a project when you start a new coding.